Jackson Heights: Development

 Built in 1928, the English Gables line 82nd Street, the main shopping area of Jackson Heights's Hispanic community.
 There are two developments, English Gables I and II; they are meant to provide a gateway to the neighborhood for commercial traffic and for passengers from the 82nd Street–Jackson Heights station.
 A year later, the Robert Morris Apartments, on 37th Avenue between 79th and 80th streets, were constructed.
 Named after Robert Morris, a signer of the United States Declaration of Independence, the apartments have ample green spaces, original high ceilings, and fireplaces, and are relatively expensive.

 During the Depression, two new buildings were built: Ravenna Court on 37th Avenue between 80th and 81st streets, built in 1929; and Georgian Court three blocks east, between 83rd and 84th streets, built in 1930.
 The Queensboro Corporation began to build on land that until then had been kept open for community use, including the tennis courts, community garden, and the former golf course—between 76th and 78th streets and 34th and 37th avenues—all of which were built upon during the 1940s and 1950s.
 The corporation also began erecting traditional six-story apartment buildings.
 Dunolly Gardens, the last garden apartment Thomas designed, was an exception, a modernistic group of six buildings completed in 1939.
 The corner windows, considered innovative in the 1930s, gave the apartments a more spacious feel, and the landscaped interior courtyard is one of the historic district's largest.
-After the 1940s, Jackson Heights's real estate was diversified, with more apartment buildings and cooperatives built with elevators; some new transportation infrastructure was also built.
+After the 1940s, Jackson Heights's real estate was diversified, with more apartment buildings and cooperatives built with elevators including Donner Gardens, Monroe House, Versailles and Saxony Towers.
+Some new transportation infrastructure was also built.

 In 1929, Holmes Airport opened in the northern section of Jackson Heights that is also considered part of East Elmhurst.
 Bordering St. Michaels Cemetery to the west, the airfield was also called the Grand Central Air Terminal and Grand Central Airport.
 Holmes Airport shut down in 1940, one year after LaGuardia Airport opened.